Programming-Sai/SakaiAlerts/README.md

 - Click the "Scrape & Refresh" button to initiate the scraping process from the Sakai portal.
 - Avoid opening alerts while scraping to prevent potential issues.
 - If an error popup appears during scraping, ensure a stable internet connection.
 If the issue persists, re-enter login details.
-If still unsuccessful, manually edit the credentials.json file.
+If still unsuccessful, manually edit the `credentials.json` file.

 ### Login Info Screen

 - Enter login details carefully to avoid errors that may lead to scraping issues.
-- If scraping fails, verify login details and, if necessary, update them in the credentials.json file.
+- If scraping fails, verify login details and, if necessary, update them in the `credentials.json` file.

+## Background Notification Feature

+SakaiAlerts also includes a background notification feature to enhance user experience and keep them informed about important alerts even when the application is not actively open.
+This feature allows the application to run in the background and periodically check for new alerts on the Sakai portal.
+When new alerts are detected, users receive notifications, providing a seamless way to stay updated without manual intervention.

+### How It Works

+The background notification feature utilizes a separate Python script (`background_notify.py`) to periodically scrape the Sakai portal for new alerts.
+This script runs independently in the background, allowing users to continue their work without disruptions.

+- The background notification process starts automatically when the main application is run.
+- Users will receive notifications for new alerts even if the main application is closed.
+- Ensure that the background script (`background_notify.py`) and (`credentials.json`) are not modified recklessly for the proper functioning of the background notification feature.